Single Universal Joints

 (Z Configuration).
 They can also compensate the non-constant veloctiy between driving and driven shaft on a Single Universal Joint as long as they are oriented correctly.

 Telescopic drive shafts or double cardan joints are essentially a double joint with a section in the center that allows a flexible length of the center piece.
-The adjustable center element allows the shaft's length to be varied for easy installation or to compensate for axial play.
+The adjustable center element of a double cardan joint allows the shaft's length to be varied for easy installation or to compensate for axial play.
 This type of shaft can be used wherever a drive and its output shaft have not only parallel and angular misalignment, but axial displacement as well.
 Anywhere the position of the motor (drive) or the load (output) is frequently changed, an articulated shaft with a telescopic segment allows quicker, simpler repositioning than possible with a rigid two-joint shaft.

 There are also applications that require a length change of the drive shaft in operation since one or both ends move.
 Depending on the application and environment, different profiles can be selected to design the center sliding feature.
 The simplest form is a square or hex shaft on one side with a mating hub on the other side.
 These connections are robust and cost-efficient.